gvwilson/sensibleadventures/bookster/bookster.md

 in the Karaband–some said in the whole world.
 There weren't just stories about here, there were *legends*.

-Razi met the captain's sharp eyes.
+Razi met the captain's sharp eyes calmly.
 "Am I accused of anything?"

 "Accused?
 No.  But when you boarded in Mau Ngapcha, all you told me was that you wanted to see what was in the Captain's House library.
 There was no mention of you being Lady Kembe's fetch."

 "I am no one's fetch."
 Razi didn't raise his voice, but his tone could have struck sparks off flint.
-"I have served her from time to time, as I would serve anyone else who wanted old books found and read, but I am not, and never have been, soul-ridden.
+"I have worked for her from time to time, as I would work for anyone else who wanted old books found and read, but I am not, and never have been, soul-ridden.
 If Thomas says otherwise, I call him a liar."

 The silence that followed stretched as tight as Klaues's smile.
 The captain finally broke it with a sigh.
 "Fair enough," he grumbled.